hyperledger-cacti/cacti/whitepaper/whitepaper.md

 ### 5.2.1 Definition of key components in system architecture

 Key components are defined as follows:
-- ~~**Application user**: The entity submits API calls to "Cactus Routing Interface".
-Note: this component is exist outside of Cactus service system.~~
 - **Business Logic Plugin**: The entity executes business logic and provide integration services that are connected with multiple blockchains.
 The entity is composed by web application or smart contract on a blockchain.
 The entity is a single plugin and required for executing Hyperledger Cactus applications.
 - **CACTUS Node Server**: The server accepts a request from an End-user Application, and return a response depending on the status of the targeted trade.
 Trade ID will be assigned when a new trade is accepted.
 - **End-user Application**: The entity submits API calls to request a trade, which invokes a set of transactions on Ledger by the Business Logic Plugin.